clerk/migration-script/README.md

   {
     "userId": "1",
     "email": "dev@clerk.com",
-    "firstName": "Dev",
-    "lastName": "Agrawal"
+    "name": "Dev Agrawal",
+    "agreedTerms": true,
   },
   {
     "userId": "2",
     "email": "john@blurp.com",
-    "password": "$2a$10$N9qo8uLOickgx2ZMRZoMyeIjZAgcfl7p92ldGxad68LJZdL17lhWy",
-    "passwordHasher": "bcrypt"  // default value
+    "agreedTerms": false
   }
 ]
 ```

-The samples/ folder contains some samples, including issues that will produce errors when running the import.
+~~The samples/ folder contains some samples, including issues that will produce errors when running the import.~~ These are wrong, with our edits.

 ### Secret Key